VuKhoa23/My-Portfolio/README.md

 # My-Portfolio
-A project that I decided to start after learning HTML/CSS/JS for a while
+A project that I decided to  make after learning HTML/CSS/JS for a little while

 Simple Portfolio Website using HTML/CSS and JS